jtortorelli/cineaste-lume/src/people/echigo-ken.md

     year: 1971
 ---

-Joined Toho through the second "New Face" program in 1947.
+Echigo Ken joined Toho as part of the second "New Face" program in 1947.
+He became a reliable supporting actor, appearing in numerous films throughout the 1950s and 1960s, particularly in the science fiction genre.

-Appeared frequently in bit parts throughout the 50s and 60s, including numerous science fiction films.
-Retired in 1971.
+While often cast in uncredited bit parts, Echigo had memorable roles in several classic tokusatsu films.
+He played the harmonica-playing sailor on the *Eiko-maru* in the original *Godzilla* (1954) and had a more prominent role as the SY-3 crew member Yoshikawa in *Destroy All Monsters* (1968).
+His other credits include *Rodan* (1956), *The Mysterians* (1957), and *Mothra vs. Godzilla* (1964).

-Enjoyed clay pigeon shooting and coffee dates with fellow supporting actor Iwamoto Hiroshi.
+Echigo retired from acting in 1971.
+In his later years, he reportedly worked at a coffee shop near Toho studios with fellow actor Iwamoto Koji.
+He was an avid clay pigeon shooter.

-His widow, actress Terasawa Hiroko, confirmed Echigo's death in a 2014 interview, but specific details are not known.
+His death was confirmed by his widow, actress Terasawa Hiroko, in a 2014 interview, though the exact date remains unknown.